Emilien-Delevoye/CPP_Babel_2020/README.md

 Please do not run the program in an application integrated terminal.
 Audio devices are not always available from there.

+**Warning** : if use the client on the same pc as the server, you should use the real pc ip instead of '127.0.0.1'
+              otherwise you'll get issue with your sound transmission.

 ## OS

 The project MUST be OS independent.
 It has to compile and run in a similar manner on Unix system and Windows systems.